Lugo lifts Mets over Phillies; Harper erupts after ejection

 TRAINER’S ROOM

 Phillies: INF/OF Scott Kingery (back) took swings off a tee Friday for the first time since going on the 10-day injured list Monday and is eyeing a Wednesday return. … CF Roman Quinn replaced Harper, crashed into the outfield wall chasing a fly ball in the sixth and was removed for a pinch-hitter in the seventh.
-The team did not provide an immediate update on his status.
+Quinn was put into concussion protocol, and manager Joe Girardi said the team was awaiting results. … OF Jay Bruce re-aggravated a left quadriceps injury and is likely headed back to the injured list.

 Mets: 1B Pete Alonso was given a day off to rest but was available to pinch hit. … C Tomás Nido (COVID-19 injured list) was cleared to resume baseball activities and returned to the club’s 60-man player pool. … RHP Hunter Strickland cleared waivers and accepted an assignment to the club’s alternate site. … RHP Pedro Payano was released.